bosskabouter/volatalk/README.md

 <img src="https://github.com/bosskabouter/volatalk/blob/162accd60808545d7a7227e8fe3f8b2e47a49477/logo/volatalk-logo-color-v1.png" width="50%"/>

-# VolaTALK - Direct Messenger
+# VolaTALK - Direct Private Messenger

 > Nothing as volatile as the human thought.

-VolaTALK enables private and direct communicate.
-It aims to be independent on any one specific server for its basic functionality.
+VolaTALK enables private and direct communication.
+It aims to be independent of any one specific server for its basic functionality.
 When a thirds party service is used, it should know as little as possible about the sending or receiving client and the content being sent.

-> "From now on I will always turn towards someone when I call, now I know where that person stands..."
+> "I will always facing turn towards someone when we communicate, now I know where that person stands..."

 ## Table of Contents